 It is important to us to understand what our employees think about our overall CSR strategy and that we act accordingly, to listen to all stakeholders.
-Since 2018, we have made some changes to the format of our report and also introduced new channels of communicating our CSR stories, including both social media and through a new company intranet.
+During the past number of years we have introduced new channels of communicating our CSR stories, including both social media and through a new company Intranet.
+Both of these platforms have helped to deliver an increase in engagement around the subjects.